generalui/hooks-for-redux/README.md

 getStore() => store
 ```

+Auto-vivifies a store if setStore has not been called.
+Otherwise, it returns the store passed to setStore.

 * **IN**:     nothing
 * **OUT** :    redux store
-* **EFFECT** : Auto-vivifies a store if setStore has not been called.
-Otherwise, it returns the store passed to setStore.

 ### setStore
 ```jsx